scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

     sudo systemctl restart postfix
     sudo systemctl restart dovecot

 You should now be able to send and receive e-mail using properly configured e-mail client.
-If somethign is not working, trace the problem using system logs.
+If something is not working, trace the problem using system logs (mainly `/var/log/syslog`).